MaxKev1n/Note/Digital Design and Computer Architecture by David Harris.md

 <img src="https://cdn.jsdelivr.net/gh/MaxKev1n/Pictures//Digital%20Design%20and%20Computer%20Architecture/transmission%20gate.jpg" alt="image-20201115001331300" style="zoom:67%;" />

 ​	The two sides of the switch are called A and B because a switch is bidirectional and has no preferred input or output side.
-The control signals are called enables, EN and EN  1, when EN = 0 and another = 1, both transistors are OFF.
+The control signals are called enables, $EN$ and $\bar{EN}$  1, when EN = 0 and another = 1, both transistors are OFF.
 Hence, the transmission gate is OFF or disabled, so A and B are not connected.
 When EN = 1 and another = 0, the transmission gate is ON or enabled, and any logic value can flow between A and B.

 -----